-- Enable on-demand flexibility and scalability
+- On-demand flexibility and scalability

-- Make changes less expensive
+- Making changes is less expensive

-- Unleash innovation
+- More innovation is unleashed!

-Additionally, microservices architecture allows a new way of thinking the product's conception: instead of working with large "layer teams" like electronics, mechanics, or low-level teams, it's now possible to unleash "function teams" who deal with microservices as full products, developing each of them from conception to production.
+What is more, microservices architecture has enabled a whole new way of thinking when it comes to a product's conception: instead of working with large "layer teams" like electronics, mechanics, or low-level teams, it's now possible to unleash "function teams" who deal with microservices as complete products, developing each of them from conception to production.

 Electronic design becomes:

-As is the case with SaaS, we want companies to be able to focus on their core business and not just on technical issues.
+As is the case with SaaS, we want companies to focus more on their core business and less on technical issues.